Dorothy Sidney, Countess of Leicester

+Dorothy Sidney, Countess of Leicester (née Lady Dorothy Percy; ca. 1598 – 20 August 1659) was an English courtier and letter writer.

+Family background

-Dorothy Sidney, Countess of Leicester (née Lady Dorothy Percy; ca. 1598 – 20 August 1659), was the eldest daughter of Henry Percy, 9th Earl of Northumberland, and his wife, Lady Dorothy Devereux.
+She was the eldest daughter of Henry Percy, 9th Earl of Northumberland, and his wife, Lady Dorothy Devereux.
 Her sister was the alleged intrigant Lucy Hay, Countess of Carlisle, and their eldest surviving brother was Algernon Percy, 10th Earl of Northumberland.

+Countess of Leicester

-Lady Dorothy Percy married Robert Sidney, later Earl of Leicester, in 1615.
+Lady Dorothy Percy attend the wedding of Princess Elizabeth and Frederick V of the Palatinate in 1613.
+She married Robert Sidney, later Earl of Leicester, late in 1615 or in 1616.
+The wedding was held in private, and, according to Lady Anne Clifford, only became openly known towards the end of February 1616.

+Her father-in-law, Robert Sidney, 1st Earl of Leicester, mentioned Dorothy's first pregnancy in his letters.
+Her daughter Dorothy was known as "Doll".
 The couple had twelve children, including: